bgelens/MgmtSvcEx/README.md

 # MgmtSvcEx

 Windows Azure Pack shippes with the MgmtSvcAdmin module to expose Admin tasks via PowerShell.
 This module extend the capabilities of MgmtSvcAdmin and make it easier to use.

 ## Example use

+Create a new plan and add VMM Service and quota's

 ```powershell
 $Cred = Get-Credential -UserName admin.ben@azurepack.local -Message apicred
 Get-MgmtSvcExToken `